Geoffrey L. Buckley

 - Public lands

-Finally, I should mention my involvement with Education Abroad.
-Every summer, I take 12-15 Ohio University students on a sustainability-themed education abroad trip to Edinburgh, Scotland.
-Over the course of five weeks, we explore this fascinating city and country through coursework (GEOG 4560-5560 – The City and the Environment and GEOG 4550-5550- History of Planning) and numerous field trips.
+Finally, I should mention my involvement with the Office of Global Opportunities.
+Every summer, I take 15-20 Ohio University students on an urban sustainability and environmental justice-themed education abroad trip to Edinburgh, Scotland.
+Over the course of five weeks, we explore this fascinating city and country through coursework and numerous field trips.

 - GEOG 2400: Introduction to Environmental Geography